-Due to the coronavirus pandemic, we have a reduced service as many members of our team are following government advice and staying at home due to being at risk or because they are showing symptoms of the virus.
-We'll be assessing complaints of noise, smoke, odour, waste or other statutory nuisance but we'll only be able to tackle emergency issues which present a serious public health risk.
-This may mean that at the moment you may not get an immediate response from our team.
+We're currently experiencing very high demand due to the impact of coronavirus.
+We will assess complaints of noise, smoke, odour, waste or other statutory nuisance, but we'll be prioritising emergency issues which present a serious public health risk.
+This means that you may not get an immediate response from our team.

 Last updated 2 April 2020

 Most new developments will have some associated noise (unwanted sound).
 This will be either from construction of the development or from the operation once finished.

 Planning policy guidance 24 outlines the considerations that developers need to take into account when applying for planning permission.
 Planners and other consultees will use Planning Policy Guidance Note 24 to assess and help determine noise-sensitive developments for those activities which generate noise.
 For more information, visit the Planning Portal website.

 The British Standard 8223:1999 gives recommendations for the control of noise in and around buildings, and suggests appropriate criteria and limits for different situations.
 It covers room acoustics for simple situations, but not the design of buildings.
 This code of practice does not cover vibration control, except where it is evident in the form of radiated sound.

 The British Standard 4142:1997 describes methods for determining, at the outside of a building: